Property Management No Hot Water Answering Service

-iando.ai answers tenant no hot water, leaking tank, owner-update, access, and vendor-pressure calls 24/7 so resident impact, photo status, and the next approved dispatch or callback path are captured before frustration spreads.
+iando.ai answers tenant no hot water, partial hot water, water heater, owner update, access, and vendor pressure calls 24/7 so resident impact, proof, and the next approved dispatch or callback path are captured before frustration spreads.

 Built for property managers where the first answer has to sound calm, capture the resident's real impact, avoid unsafe promises, and give staff or vendors a useful maintenance handoff.